Taxi group Ola steps up expansion drive

 "In the United States 70 percent of the population own cars.
 In India it's about 5 percent," said Aggarwal, who does not own a car.
 "India will never get to 70 percent car ownership, and that's the opportunity for us."

-Backed by Japan's Softbank (9984.T), Ola bought TaxiForSure on Monday for $200 million in one of India's biggest e-commerce deals to date as the company looks to see off its domestic rivals and the emerging challenge of fast-growing United States-based rival Uber.
+Backed by Japan's Softbank, Ola bought TaxiForSure on Monday for $200 million in one of India's biggest e-commerce deals to date as the company looks to see off its domestic rivals and the emerging challenge of fast-growing United States-based rival Uber.

 Ola does not comment on its valuation, but industry sources say it could be worth about $1 billion based on current revenue.
 The Indian taxi industry is estimated to be worth $8 billion to $10 billion, Ola said.